-Changes are imminent for the NCLEX®, and this has nursing programs and nursing students alike scrambling to make sure they are adequately prepared for a significantly different test.
+The upcoming Next Generation NCLEX® has nursing educators and students alike scrambling to ensure they are adequately prepared for a significantly different exam.

-There is no doubt that the Next Generation NCLEX (NGN) is the buzz of the nursing community right now, but, for many, it seems there are more questions than answers.
+There is no doubt that the Next Generation NCLEX (NGN) is the buzz of the nursing community, with more questions than answers right now.

-Whether you are apprehensive or excited, it is important to know the how, what, when, where, and why of Next Generation NCLEX.
-Let’s look at the answers to these questions based on the current information the National Council of State Boards of Nursing (NCSBN) has made available.
+For educators, it is critical to know the how, what, when, where, and why of the Next Generation NCLEX.
+Let’s look at these questions based on the most current information the National Council of State Boards of Nursing (NCSBN) has made available.

 Simply put, the purpose of the NGN is to ask questions that better measure a candidate's clinical judgment.

-In 2013-2014, the NCSBN did an analysis of the knowledge and skills needed in modern nursing.
-This analysis (NCSBN Strategic Practice Analysis), along with accompanying research, revealed an increasing minimal level of knowledge and skill required to practice as a generalist nurse.
+In 2013-2014, the NCSBN performed an analysis of the knowledge and skills required for nursing practice.
+This analysis (NCSBN Strategic Practice Analysis), along with accompanying research, revealed an increasing minimal level of knowledge and skill required to practice as a nurse.

-As technology expands and patients experience more acute and compounding illnesses, healthcare is growing increasingly more complex.
-As a result, a significant percentage of medical errors are occurring due to poor clinical decisions.
+As technology expands and clients experience more acute and complex illnesses, healthcare is becoming more challenging.
+As a result, more errors may occur due to poor clinical decision-making by nurses.

-This is the impetus for Next Generation NCLEX—to ask better questions meant to determine learners’ clinical judgment in order to provide a better method of assessing this critical nursing skill.
+This is the impetus for the Next Gen NCLEX—to ask questions that will better measure clinical decision-making, a critical nursing skill.

 What is changing about the NCLEX?